Coming Out To My Therapist To Improve Mental Health

 Negative reactions from loved ones and anxiety

-Conversely, continuing to conceal crucial components of your identity from meaningful people in your life can also have negative consequences.
-For example, members of the trans community who do not feel they can fully express their gender identity in their daily lives may be more prone to developing gender dysphoria, the sense that their gender identity conflicts with their biological sex.
-While gender dysphoria is not considered a mental health condition, it may lead to mental health challenges such as anxiety and depression.
-The fear of negative reactions from loved ones can also exacerbate feelings of anxiety and stress.
+Continuing to conceal crucial components of your identity from meaningful people in your life can also have negative consequences.
+For example, members of the trans community who do not believe they can fully express their gender identity in their daily lives may be more prone to developing gender dysphoria, the sense that their gender identity conflicts with their biological sex.
+While gender dysphoria is not considered a mental health condition, it may lead to anxiety or depression.
+The fear of negative reactions from loved ones can also exacerbate states of anxiety and stress.

 Impact of minority stress on mental health in the LGBTQIA+ community